QuackenbushLab/NetworkDataCompanion/README.md

 # NetworkDataCompanion
 **This package is part of the [Reproducible processing of TCGA regulatory networks](https://www.biorxiv.org/content/biorxiv/early/2024/11/07/2024.11.05.622163.full.pdf) paper available on BioRxiv**

-An R library of utilities for performing analyses on TCGA and GTEx data using the Network Zoo (https://netzoo.github.io).
-This is the engine behind [this Nextflow workflow](https://github.com/QuackenbushLab/tcga-data-nf/tree/main).
+- `NetworkDataCompanion` is an R library of utilities for performing analyses on TCGA and GTEx data using the [Network Zoo](https://netzoo.github.io)
+- `NetworkDataCompanion` is also the engine behind the [tcga-data-nf workflow](https://workflowhub.eu/workflows/1306)
+- The code for `tcga-data-nf` is available in the QuackenbushLab GitHub: https://github.com/QuackenbushLab/tcga-data-nf

 <img align="center" width="90%" src="overview.png">